 OVERVIEW: This funder provides annual awards to nonprofits, agencies, and universities in the field of Alzheimer’s research and caregiving.
-It also funds childhood diabetes and obesity prevention causes as part of its healthcare initiatives.
+It also supports childhood diabetes and obesity prevention as part of its healthcare initiatives.

-IP TAKE: Focus your Alzheimer’s program around informal family caregiving.
-This funder supports both innovative approaches to local caregiving needs and traditional disease research.
+IP TAKE: This funder supports both innovative approaches to local caregiving needs and traditional disease research.

 PROFILE: The Rosalinde & Arthur Gilbert Foundation was founded by the renowned pair of art collectors, whose collection can now be found in the Los Angeles County Museum of Art and the Victoria and Albert Museum in London.
 Rosalinde passed away in 1995 and Arthur in 2001, at which time a substantial portion of their fortune was donated to the Rosalinde and Arthur Gilbert Foundation to “continue their humanitarian and charitable endeavors.”
 The foundation has wide-ranging interests, with focus areas in College Access, Health, Israel, Arts Education, Jewish Life, UC Berkeley and UCLA, and Special Projects.